The digital apprenticeship model offers business and education best-practice.

 It's taking the engineering data and making it integrated.
 It's something that all the big consultants, all the big oil and gas companies, are needing.
 Data is becoming more and more valuable.
 And if you can understand how to structure that data, so that it can be used in machine learning, if you can understand and apply new technology as it's available, I think you have huge opportunities.

 This new wave of digital specialists will provide a vital boost to the capabilities of Australian industry.
-Graduates of the digital apprenticeship will have the combination of experience, skills and industry-recognised qualification to advance an exciting career.
+Graduates of the digital apprenticeship will have the combination of experience, skills and an industry-recognised Diploma to advance an exciting career.

 MAINTAIN COMPETITIVE ADVANTAGE AND PROFITABILITY